Current Affairs-Topics

 While the broader Indian stock market remained stable, the ripple effects included:

-• Fall in share prices of brokerage and trading firms
+• A fall in the share prices of brokerage and trading firms

 • Concern among FPIs about India’s regulatory tightening